 Claiborne’s association with William Haggin Perry (The Gamely Corporation) spanned more than three decades and produced some 30 major stakes winners, but one of the most exciting horses the partnership campaigned was two-time Breeders’ Cup Mile-G1 winner Lure.

 Sadly, Lure was virtually infertile as a stallion.
-He made some progress with treatment and stood briefly siring Irish Champion 2-Year-Old Orpen (sire of 18 GSWs) and U.S. Grade 1 stakes winner England’s Legend.
+He made some progress with treatment and stood briefly, siring Irish Champion 2-Year-Old Orpen (sire of 18 GSWs) and U.S. Grade 1 stakes winner England’s Legend.
 After it was evident that his career at stud was finished, Lure returned to Claiborne on September 29, 2003.
-Now an honored pensioner, Lure is living out his days on the farm where he was born and raised.
+Lure lived out his days on the farm where he was born and raised as an honored pensioner.

-Lure is a pensioner at Claiborne Farm.
+Lure died the morning of November 15th, 2017, and was buried at Claiborne Farm.
 He was elected into the National Museum of Racing and Hall of Fame in 2013.